ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 * Various parts of the {@link framework/guides/architecture/intro CKEditor 5 architecture} section will be referenced as you go.
 While reading them is not necessary to finish this tutorial, it is recommended to read those guides at some point to get a better understanding of the mechanisms used in this tutorial.

 <info-box>
 	If you want to use your own event handler for events triggered by your React component, you must wrap it with a container that has a `data-cke-ignore-events` attribute to exclude it from the editor's default handlers.
-Refer to {@link framework/guides/deep-dive/widget-internals#exclude-dom-events-from-default-handlers Exclude DOM events from default handlers} for more details.
+Refer to the {@link framework/guides/deep-dive/widget-internals#exclude-dom-events-from-default-handlers Exclude DOM events from default handlers} guide for more details.
 </info-box>

 ## Let's start